Cookie’s Clapbacks: A Compilation Of The Most Caustic Comments From ‘Empire’s Leading Lady [Video]

 Watch Cookie give out some tongue lashings above.

-Season 6 of “Empire” premieres on FOX Tuesday, September 24 at 9 p.m. and will include series regulars Vivica A. Fox, Keesha Sharp, and actress/singer Diamond White.
+Season 6 of “Empire” premieres on FOX Tuesday, September 24 at 9 p.m. and will include Vivica A. Fox, Keesha Sharp, and actress/singer Diamond White.

 Comments